The bi-graded structure of Symmetric Algebras with applications to Rees rings: Morley forms.

 \section{Morley forms.}

 Adopt Data (\ref{data1}).
 The multiplication map

-is a perfect pairing of free $S$-modules.
+is a perfect pairing of $S$-modules.
 This perfect pairing is the starting point for the entire theory.
 It was first established by Jouanolou \cite{jo,jo96}.
 We found Bus\'e's description \cite{bu} of Jouanolou's work to be very helpful.
 Our proof of this perfect pairing is given in Theorem \ref{pp}.
 We have already highlighted this perfect pairing in (\ref{J}) and (\ref{sectgoal}).
-The above perfect pairing induces an isomorphism
+The above perfect pairing induces a homogeneous isomorphism of graded $S$-modules

 There are situations where we are able to identify an explicit basis for ${\rm Hom}_S({\rm Sym}(I)_{\delta-i},S(-2))$; see, for example, Lemmas \ref{J08} and \ref{J08'}.
 Our proof of Theorem \ref{pp} is highly non-constructive.
 On the other hand, Jouanolou's proof is constructive.
-He uses Morley forms to exhibit an explicit inverse for the isomorphism (\ref{mult}).
+He uses Morley forms to exhibit an explicit inverse for the isomorphism (4.0.1).
 We summarize Jouanolou's theory of Morley forms in the present section, and then we apply these ideas in Theorem \ref{goal5} to exhibit an explicit generating set for $\mathcal A$ when, in the language of Data \ref{data1}, $2=d_1< d_2$ and $\varphi$ has a generalized zero in the first column.

 Most of the present section is purely expository.
 We include this material for the reader's convenience and in order to put the ideas of Morley forms into the ambient notation.
 As far as we know, the calculation of ``$q_{\beta,\delta-i-\beta}$'' in part (5) of Observation \ref{extract2'} does not appear elsewhere in the literature; on the other hand, this calculation is straightforward.
 These ``$q_{\beta,\delta-i-\beta}$'' are the ingredient from the present section that is used in the proof of Theorem \ref{goal5}; see Corollary \ref{qchi}.
 We have calculated the ``$q_{\beta,\delta-i-\beta}$'' in greater generality than we use in the present paper because the calculation of these ``$q_{\beta,\delta-i-\beta}$'' is not the obstruction to generalizing Theorem \ref{goal5}; the obstruction is finding the appropriate generalization of Lemmas \ref{J08} and \ref{J08'}.